 James Hillier can be seen as series regular Equerry across two series of The Crown for Netflix.

 The first season of the biographical story consists of 10 one-hour-long episodes focusing on the first decade of Elizabeth’s epic reign, starting as a 25-year-old newlywed who ascends to the throne following the unexpected death of her father, George II.

 James trained at RADA.

 Soon after graduating, James appeared in the prestigious BBC productions of Great Expectations and All The King's Men, both directed by Julian Jarrold.
 Other notable screen credits include the leading role of Spence in Long Time Dead for Working Title Films, and as a series regular on the TV series Lucy Sullivan is Getting Married, Serious and Organised and Holby Blue.

 In theatre his work includes The Height of The Storm at the Wyndham's Theatre West End & Samuel J. Friedman Theatre on Broadway.
-Torn for The Royal Court, 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange, the British Premier of Tennessee Williams Something Cloudy Something Clear and Blue Surge for which he was nominated for the Best Male Performer Award at the 2011 'Offies'.
+Torn for The Royal Court, 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange and the British Premiere of Tennessee Williams Something Cloudy Something Clear.

 James is artistic director of theatre company Defibrillator.
 He directed Hard Feelings at the Finborough Theatre and then went on to perform in Venice Preserv'd a site-specific piece produced by the Spectator's Guild.
-His latest directorial work with the company is the world premiere of Mike Barlett’s Not Talking at the Arcola Theatre.About Sainou
+His latest directorial work with the company was the world premiere of Mike Barlett’s Not Talking at the Arcola Theatre.About Sainou

 Sainou means talent and that’s what we’re all about.